 They can also prescribe refills for medications that have been previously prescribed to you, with the exception of all controlled substances.

-Online primary care doctors can also write prescriptions for these same medications.
+Online primary care doctors at PlushCare can also write prescriptions for mental health medications not classified as controlled substances.

-Services like PlushCare have online doctors available every 15 minutes, so you can book an appointment and get a prescription fast.
-Click below to book!
+While PlushCare doesn’t currently have psychiatrists, our online doctors are highly trained at treating mental health conditions and are available every 15 minutes, so you can book an appointment and get a prescription fast.

 What is an Online Psychiatrist?